 A new look at dementia and caregiving, observed over 15 years.
 A Japanese American mother and daughter evolve their troubled relationship through the process of caregiving.

 At 27, Kelsey dove into Lake Superior as a dancer and emerged paralyzed.
-Now she has to redefine who she is while on a quest to find a cure.
+Now she is on a quest to redefine who she is after her life-altering injury.

 Kelsey Peterson is a dancer, writer, and filmmaker.
 She currently serves as co-director with the interabled music and dance production, A Cripple’s Dance.
 As a filmmaker, she finds that her choreographic background lends to her storytelling, which she leans on in her documentary film, Move Me.
 She enjoys using art as a vehicle for change.

 Daniel Klein is the founder of award-winning documentary series and production company, The Perennial Plate.
 He’s made doc shorts, tv series, and branded content around the world.
 Along with his wife, co-producer Mirra Fine, Daniel has created over 170 short films including the Emmy-nominated PBS series The Victory Garden’s Edible Feast.

 Nico Frank is a documentary editor based in Portland, Oregon.
 Through her exploration of various storytelling mediums, she was eventually drawn to the intuitive and sensitive nature of editing.
 Nico’s work has screened at SXSW, Full Frame, and AFI Docs.
 She loves telling personal stories that share a universal message.